RP355 #3.1 THE RAPTURE OCCURS AT THE SAME TIME AS THE FIRST RESURRECTION

 REVELATION 20:4-6

-4 And I saw thrones, and they sat upon them, and judgement was given to them: and I saw the souls of those who were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ a thousand years.
+4 And I saw thrones, and they sat upon them, and judgment was given to them: and I saw the souls of those who were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ a thousand years.

-5 But the rest of the dead lived not again until the thousand years were finished.
+5 But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection.

 6 Blessed and holy is he who has part in the first resurrection: on such the second death has no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years .